Dobiasd/Behagolit/README.md

 - "olit" is the second-person singular past indicative of the Finish [olla](https://en.wiktionary.org/wiki/olit), which means "to be".

 So Behagolit could resemble something like "you were comfortable".
-(And maybe using Behagolit is the reason you now no longer are comfortable. ^_-)
+(And maybe using Behagolit is the reason you now are in a different condition. ^_-)